Chanoian/cloud-native-bootcamp-iks-full/lab-postgres.md

 curl -w "\n" -X PUT http://<THE_NODE_IP_AND_PORT>/words -d 'word=IBM Cloud' -d 'definition=is awesome'
 ```

-You can test whether you insert was successful by fetching the stored words again.
+You can test whether your insert was successful by fetching the stored words again.